KevinGreene/surrealanalysis.com/content/post/readable-clojure-through-threading.md

          cond-3 (step-3)
 ```

 I personally like using `cond->` as a way to conditionally associate elements in a map.
-When building up a body for a request, a common pattern might beautifulhugo
+When building up a body for a request, a common pattern might be

 ``` clojure
 (defn build-request [initial-map]